Mindwerks/worldengine/README.md

 ==========================

 WorldEngine is being used in several products and we are starting to list them here:
+* [Lost Islands](https://wl.widelands.org/maps/lost-islands/) WorldEngine has been used to generate a map for [Widelands](https://widelands.org), an open-source real time strategy game
-* [http://store.steampowered.com/app/319830](AX:EL - Air XenoDawn) a sce-fi aerial dogfighting game
+* [http://store.steampowered.com/app/319830](AX:EL - Air XenoDawn) a sci-fi aerial dogfighting commercial game released on Steam

 If you are using WorldEngine please let us know!